• PHOENIX

 26 Saturday Jan 2013

-Posted by Worldly Winds in Daily life, Poetry
+Posted Daily life, Poetry

 Alexandra Carr-Malcolm, arrogance, critical, critique, meaningless, poetry, pretentious, UK poet, Yorkshire poet